Kayvv/mapclientplugins.saveargondocumentstep/docs/index.rst

 .. figure:: _images/step-configuration-dialog.png
    :alt: Step configure dialog

-   Save Argon document step configuration dialog.
+   *Save Argon Document* step configuration dialog.

 The *Consolidate Resources* option is for making sure all external resources referenced in the document are copied to the same directory as the Argon document itself.
 The purpose of this parameter is to make sharing Argon documents and their resources easier.